 Teenagers are sometimes reluctant to be photographed, but this is another time when change happens in the blink of an eye.
 Not only is this a wonderful time to capture their expressions and features, but it’s also a fun time to see the world through their lens.
 Ideal gift: hand them the camera so that they can create a photo book, slideshow or video for mom (including selfies).

 Sometime during the pre-teen years, my kids developed a wicked sense of humor.
 All I want for Mother’s Day now are the funny cards that they make.
 They’re always a snapshot of expressions that they use now, or inside jokes that we share.
 Ideal gift: humorous cartoons, cards or video recordings from the kids.

 As the kids get older, they are so much busier, so at this stage the most precious gift is time.
 What more could a mom (or grandmother or aunt) want than a special outing with their teen (bonus if they can drive and pay for it.)
 Ideal Gift: One-on-one time with each child.

 At the end of the day, I think what a mom really wants, is to feel loved and pampered.
 Sometimes, that calls for a trip to the mall, but often it just requires a little thought and effort.
 I hope you’ll share this post with friends and family so that the moms in your world have a truly meaningful Mother’s Day.
-Feel free to comment below on your favorite Mother’s Day gift ideas.
+What are your favorite Mother’s Day gift ideas?